facebook/fresco/docs/01-using-drawees-code.md

 #### Rounding

-All of the [rounding related params](rounded-corners-and-circles.html), except the rounding method, can be modified.
+All of the [rounding related params](rounded-corners-and-circles.html) can be modified dynamically.
 You get a `RoundingParams` object from the hierarchy, modify it, and set it back again:

 ```java
 RoundingParams roundingParams = hierarchy.getRoundingParams();